benhartwich/proppfrexx-remote/README.md

 # ProppFrexx Remote Configuration Examples
 ProppFrexx Sample Remotes for different Broadcast mixers.
-Current: only D&R Airlite.

 Please find the installation instruction at the readmes at the single folders.

+Current Configs:
+- Airence (without Extension Unit)
+- Airlite 1: with 3 DJ-Players
+- Airlite 2: with 2 DJ-Players

 IMPORTANT!
 Before you start please fully backup your current settings!

-Please use the specific branch for your configuration to stay up to date.
-Every configuration set has an own branch!